HubTou/PyLists4C/DOC.md

 extern LIST* listFromArray(ARRAY* pArray);
 ```
 This function is typically used to convert an ARRAY obtained through [listToArray()](DOC.md#listtoarray) back to a LIST.

+:warning: The size of each STRING values is (re)set to the minimum required.

 Here's a full example using the [Quicksort](https://en.wikipedia.org/wiki/Quicksort) algorithm to sort a LIST:
 ```C